chloemurdock/chloemurdock.github.io/_posts/2020-11-22-bishop-minerva-carcaño-calls-for-community-with-the-words-of-martin-luther-king-jr.md

 title: Bishop Minerva Carcaño calls for community with the words of Martin Luther King, Jr.
 date: 2020-08-25 03:58
-image: /images/screen-shot-2020-11-22-at-3.58.52-am.png
+image: /assets/images/posts/screen-shot-2020-11-22-at-3.58.52-am.png
 tags: CHQ
+category: the-chautauquan-daily
 ---
 [Bishop Minerva Carcaño](https://chqdaily.com/2020/08/bishop-minerva-carcano-to-start-last-week-of-interfaith-lectures-with-talk-on-the-need-for-beloved-community/) said amidst U.S.-caused inequality in the country and abroad, reaching out to help vulnerable people to bring into communities is an antidote.

 “We must agree to strive to love one another as we are loved by God, our creator, remembering that we all yearn for the same thing — belonging in a beloved community,” Carcaño said.

 Carcaño gave her lecture at 2 p.m.
 EDT on Monday, Aug.
 24. Titled “The World We Need — Belonging in Beloved Community,” the discussion on the [CHQ Assembly Video Platform](https://assembly.chq.org/the-future-we-want-the-world-we-need/videos/bishop-minerva-carcano-2020) kicked off Week Nine’s Interfaith Lecture Series theme, “The Future We Want, the World We Need.”

 Carcaño is the bishop of the United Methodist Church’s California-Nevada Conference and an immigration rights advocate.
 In 2004, she became the first Hispanic woman to be elected into UMC leadership.
 Her lecture was pre-recorded from her office in Sacramento, California, where fires caused by lightning have ravaged the state and displaced people from their homes indefinitely.
 Carcaño urged people to donate to the Red Cross or to funds organized by respective religious bodies.

 Carcaño said that in her role on the board of the [California Endowment](https://www.calendow.org/our-story/), the largest health foundation in the state, a fellow board member and college student, Lupe, reached out to collaborate on working for the health and well-being of all Californians.
 While working together over the last few months, Carcaño found that she and Lupe had many similarities.
 Each have immigrant roots in the border regions of the United States, have experienced extreme poverty, and imagine a better world.
 But while Carcaño sees the world from the perspective of someone preparing to retire comfortably in a few years, Lupe sees life in two-year increments as a Deferred Action for Childhood Arrivals student who has to reapply to stay in the country every two years.

 “DACA is just one more sign of the brokenness of our immigration policies in this country, and of our racism and xenophobic nationalism,” Carcaño said.

 Carcaño said that [the ICE detention camps of undocumented immigrants started not with current U.S. President Donald Trump, but with the former U.S. President Barack Obama](https://www.snopes.com/fact-check/obama-build-cages-immigrants/).

 “President Trump has carried out the most recent atrocities, but he did not establish these practices,” Carcaño said.
 “They began under the Obama administration.
 We have been allowing the destruction of the world we need for too long.”